-- Zooming further in displays an overview of the reporting gene surrounding the position currently shown in the tracks (marked as a red box on Figure 25).
+Zooming further in displays an overview of the reporting gene surrounding the position currently shown in the tracks (marked as a red box on Figure 24).
 The genes are drawn as light blue annotation bars with directional arrow-ends, and overlapping genes are drawn on top of each other.
-This level can be navigated in a similar way as described for the "Chromosome Overview". - Zooming in gives an overview of a single gene currently overlapping with the section of the tracks (shown as a red mark on Figure 26).
-If multiple genes are overlapping, only one is shown, but the names of all overlapping genes are shown in the bottom left corner of the ideogram, with the currently shown gene highlighted.
-It is possible to click on the gene's name to switch the gene visualized in the ideogram.
-Exons of the gene selected for display are drawn as yellow boxes, and the direction of the gene is indicated by arrows.
+This level can be navigated in a similar way as described for the "Chromosome Overview".